 How can I enable entity detection or redaction in my self-hosted deployment?

-Our feature is also built upon entity detection, and you may similarly enable it in your self-hosted deployment following these instructions.
+Our redaction feature is also built upon entity detection, and you may similarly enable it in your self-hosted deployment following these instructions.

 Request an entity detection model from your Deepgram Account Representative.